Monitor credit usage with budgets¶

 If you activate your account budget after the first day of the month, data starting from the beginning of the month is backfilled and used to determine if you are going to exceed your spending limit for the month.

-If you create a custom budget after the first day of the month, historical data for the month is not backfilled.
-Forecasting for future spend is based on the credit usage in the days only after the budget is enabled.
+If you create a custom budget after the first day of the month, historical data for the month is only backfilled for resources that were added to the budget using a tag.
+Data from resources added individually are not backfilled.

 Note